Author: Andy Argenio

 Page Numbers: 147

-David Beach, our current District I contest board representative for Soaring, sent us the following event report.
+David Beach, our current District I contest board representative for Soaring, sent the following event report.

 The Sunday contest was an altitude-limited electric soaring (ALES) event.
 These sailplanes use an electronic device that automatically stops the motor when the launch height has been achieved.

-The Great Pumpkin event has been held in Vermont and New Hampshire in prior years, but the huge Rhode Island sod farms are the most glider-friendly fields (and people) in New England.
+The Great Pumpkin event has been held in Vermont and New Hampshire in prior years, but the large Rhode Island sod farms are the most glider-friendly fields (and people) in New England.
 Thanks again to the Rhode Island Soaring Club for hosting the event.
-Go to www.risoaringclub.org to learn more about soaring.
+Visit www.risoaringclub.org to learn more about soaring.